Maxximou5/csgo-playertrails/README.md

 ### Download

-Once installed
-the plugin will update itself as long as you've done as described in the requirements section; otherwise downloaded the latest release below.
+Once installed, the plugin will update itself as long as you've done as described in the requirements section; otherwise, downloaded the latest release below.
-Please download the latest **deathmatch.zip** file from <a href="https://github.com/Maxximou5/csgo-playertrails/releases">my releases</a>.
+Please download the latest **playertrails.zip** file from <a href="https://github.com/Maxximou5/csgo-playertrails/releases">my releases</a>.

 ### Bugs

-If there are any bugs
-please report them using the <a href="https://github.com/Maxximou5/csgo-playertrails/issues">issues page</a>.
+If there are any bugs, please report them using the <a href="https://github.com/Maxximou5/csgo-playertrails/issues">issues page</a>.

 ### Credit